Circle L engine

-The Circle L is an automobile engine produced by GM Powertrain Poland in Poland.
-It is a 1.686 L inline-four 16-valve turbocharged diesel engine originally designed by Isuzu but now owned by General Motors.
-The engine is produced in Europe by General Motors for use in the Opel, Vauxhall and Chevrolet vehicles and by Honda for use in the Civic compact car.
+The Circle L, originally the Isuzu 4EE2, is an automobile engine produced by GM Powertrain Poland in Poland.
+It is a 1.686 L inline-four 16-valve turbocharged diesel engine designed by Isuzu as part of their E-family of compact diesel engines.
+The engine was produced in Tychy, Poland by Isuzu Motors Polska (later GM Powertrain Poland) for use in Opel, Vauxhall, Chevrolet, and Honda vehicles.

 History

 In the late nineties the Japanese company Isuzu, which was known for the efficiency of its diesel engines, collaborated with General Motors on a new diesel engine for the European market for Opel and Vauxhall.
 For this purpose it opened a new plant in the city of Tychy, in Poland, called Isuzu Motor Polska.
+The engine blocks were supplied from Japan.
+By May 2004, after about five years in production, Isuzu Motors Polska had built one million 4EE2 engines.

+At the time the engine was developed, GM owned a 49% share of Isuzu, but later dissolved its stake and reacquired a 12% share for US$80 million in exchange for exclusive rights to what they named the Circle L engine.

 Characteristics

 For reasons of economy, GM and Isuzu chose not to make an engine from scratch, but rather evolved the new engine from an existing base.
-Thus, the Isuzu 4EE1 1.7-liter was chosen and developed into the "Circle L" family of engines, also known as the 4EE2.
+Thus, the Isuzu 4EE1 1.7-liter was chosen and developed into the 4EE2 engine, later renamed the "Circle L" family of engines after General Motors took over the rights to the design.

-The engine kept the same dimensions of 1.7 4EE1.
+The engine kept the dimensions of the 1.7 4EE1.
 The main differences are in the DOHC camshafts and direct injection.
 The first engines mounted a simple direct injection and met the Euro 3 standard, while the later engines met Euro 4 and used common rail injection technology.
 The 1.7 Circle L common rail engines were the first common rail engines used in Opels.

 60 percent of the components for the production of the engines at Isuzu Motor Polska come from Germany, as well as the aluminium alloy for the manufacture of the cylinder head.
 The Polish plant was responsible for the construction and the development of the valvetrain.
-The block, however, comes to Tychy already built by the Isuzu factory in Hokkaido, Japan.
+The block, however, arrived in Tychy already built by the Isuzu factory in Hokkaido, Japan.